kevintpeng/Learn-Something-Every-Day/UWaterloo/CS360-Theory-of-computing.md

 - for semidecidable languages, union, concat, intersection, kleen star, prefix, suffix, substring are closure properties
   - not closed under negation
 - for any infinite semidecidable language, there exists a subset that is an infinite decidable languages
+- semidecidable languages are precisely the set of languages which correspond to the range of computable functions

 ### [19 Time-bounded Computations](https://cs.uwaterloo.ca/~watrous/CS360/Lectures/19.pdf)
 - **time constructable** is used to define functions that are--informally--not theoretically malliciously constructed, in other words practically useful